greydongilmore/afids-clinical/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This companion repository is for the article "Application of the anatomical fiducials framework to a clinical dataset of patients with Parkinson’s disease
+This companion repository is for the article **Application of the anatomical fiducials framework to a clinical dataset of patients with Parkinson’s disease
-Brain Structure and Function" submitted in the journal *Brain Structure & Function*.
+Brain Structure and Function** submitted to the journal *Brain Structure & Function*.

 ### Built With